 To add to this, the balance of her little world is disrupted as her husband’s shipping business is struck by disaster, bringing an end to their comfortable life.

 Karagatsis’ novel circles around two literary themes – love and death.
 Set at the beginning of the 20th century, The Great Chimera is a detailed account of the inner life of the heroine and talks about the type of love that can cause mayhem and disaster.
 It is thus, in a way, a modern Greek tragedy.

 The Great Chimera has been made into a TV series and a highly acclaimed stage play that was performed both in Athens as well as internationally.

 Click here to see the trailer of the play

-If you’re an advanced student in Greek, you could have a go and test your reading comprehension skills by reading the original.
-If you’re not quite there yet but would still like to read it, the Greek publishing house Aiora has published a translation into English by Patricia Felisa Barbeito.
+Yes it is !
+So, if you’re an advanced student in Greek, you could have a go and test your reading comprehension skills by reading the original.

-And in case you are at the beginning stage of learning Greek, your very first Greek book to read could be this Greek Easy Reader „Lydia“,
+If you are in the beginning stages of learning Greek, your very first Greek book to read could be this Greek Easy Reader „Lydia“,

-written by teachers Terpsi and Konstantinos, including an audio-book with the voice of teacher Eva.
+written by Omilo teachers Terpsi and Konstantinos, including an audio-book narrated by Konstantinos and Eva